sergeynordicresults/sergeynordicresults.github.io/index.md

 <details>
 But Nevzorov tells that he have talked with them.

-"Maybe they were - but now I don't care, they are on a side of light"
+"Maybe they were - but now I don't care, they save children"
 </details>

-> USSR was great, we want to USSR, because right now we are slaves for rich people? maybe
+> USSR was great, we want to be in USSR, because right now we are slaves for rich people? maybe

 > Russia have won, Ukraine will not become a part of NATO